angelluce/nasa/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deploy to GitHub Pages

+Run `ng deploy --base-href=https://angelluce.github.io/nasa/`  to deploy the project to GitHub Pages.

 ### Authors

 This project was developed by [Angel Lucero](https://github.com/angelluce).